marigold-dev/decookies/README.md

 Decookies, is a game running on this Deku sidechain.

+2. What is the cookie-clicker game?

+At the genesis of this project, we had two different goals:
+- Create a blockchain app to betatest our onboarding on Deku-P
+- Test Deku transaction per second

+We decided to develop a gam to do them both!
+We chose to do a cookie-clicker game like (we were mainly inspired by [this one](https://orteil.dashnet.org/cookieclicker/) from Orteil), because it will force us to:
+- reach high TPS on Deku side
+- develop blockchain app
+- develop front to interact with blockchain app

+[A first article had been posted on Marigold blog](https://www.marigold.dev/post/30-min-to-create-your-first-blockchain-app-with-typescript-deku) to create your first Blockchain App.
+Decookies, is a front allowing players to interact with the related Blockchain App, running on Deku Parametric AKA Deku-P.

-2. Why does Decookies ask me to chose and sign my nickname?
+3. Why does Decookies ask me to chose and sign my nickname?

 To preserve the gameplay, we need to use the [`InMemorySigner` from Taquito](https://tezostaquito.io/docs/inmemory_signer/).
 This signer needs the Private key and Public address of the user.
 Of course, we are not going to ask for your private key (because you know you must never share it).